 Tours of Capri & Pompeii

 14. Bagni di Tiberio ( Capri)

 I think most people would agree that this is Capri’s best beach.
-It is named after the Roman Emperor Tiberius who pratically gave up his power in Rome to become a secluse here in Capri.
+It is named after the Roman Emperor Tiberius who practically gave up his power in Rome to become a recluse here in Capri.
 Hard to blame him since Capri is one of the most beautiful places on earth.

 This beach is good for children and there is a beach club to set up sunbeds and umbrellas.
 There is also a restaurant which serves up great dishes of pasta and other kinds of seafood.

 15. Marina Grande ( Capri)